 - Accept that change is difficult.
 Beating drug addiction requires immense dedication at every stage.

-Free Spice Addiction Assessment At Our Treatment Center
+Free Spice Addiction Assessment At Our Treatment Center in Orange County

 Similar to identifying symptoms, taking action and doing something about your addiction is equally daunting.
 It is often unclear what will happen after you first accept that something is not right.
 Luckily, at Cornerstone of Southern California, we provide a complimentary assessment of your Spice addiction.
 We offer the chance to discuss your Spice use with one of our practitioners in safe and confidential circumstances.
 This is a great opportunity to discuss fears and questions you may have about Spice addiction – fears that often keep people locked in the cycle of addiction.
 In this non-judgmental evaluation, we outline the best steps for you or your loved one’s recovery.
 After the first assessment with one of our experienced practitioners, we offer a secondary assessment with a consultant psychiatrist.
 This allows us to identify any potential underlying psychiatric conditions that may interfere with your recovery.
 We can then design the best treatment plan for your specific needs, starting with a detox.